luke-moehlenbrock/filter-remap-processor/README.md

   transform:
     error_mode: ignore
     trace_statements:
-      # Set project name for Arize
+      # Set project name for Arize, not necessary when using the arize.otel register function
+      # Can be useful if you want to send traces to multiple Arize projects with multiple pipelines.
       - set(resource.attributes["openinference.project.name"], "My LLM Project")
 ```